meganz/MEGAcmd/contrib/docs/commands/fuse-disable.md

 Usage: `fuse-disable [--temporarily] (ID|localPath|name)`
 <pre>
 After a mount has been disabled, its cloud entities will no longer be accessible via the mount's local path.
+You may enable it again via fuse-enable.

 Parameters:
 ID|localPath|name   The identifier of the mount we want to disable.
 It can be one of the following:
-                         ID: A unique alphanumeric string that identifies the mount.
+                         ID: The unique alphanumeric string that identifies the mount.
                          Local path: The local mount point in the filesystem.
                          Name: the user-friendly name of the mount, set when it was added or by fuse-config.
 Options: